TOPIC 1A: FORCES and MOTION

 Figure 1.
 Basic Distance-Time Graph Features

-Using these graphs, we can determine the movement of a body, and also by taking readings from the graph we can use the maths from the last section to find the velocity.
-Remember that velocity basically means the same as speed in these graphs. have a go at these questions to check you understand this section:
+Using these graphs, we can determine the movement of a body, and also by taking readings from the graph we can use the maths from the last section to find the speed.
+Remember that speed basically means the same as velocity in these graphs. have a go at these questions to check you understand this section:

 Questions: